Line A1 (Athens Suburban Railway)

 Line A1 is an Athens Suburban Railway (Proastiakos) line in Athens, Greece, managed by Hellenic Train.
 The service connects Piraeus with the Airport.
 The line shares a part of its course with lines A2 and A4 as well as Metro line 3, but also with line A3 at Athens.
-The first Suburban line was inaugurated on 30 July 2004, using 17 OSE Class 560 DMUs between Larissa Station (Now Athens) and the Airport.
-With the completion of the electrification of the sections of the line to Athens in 2017 and Piraeus in 2018.
-The line now exclusively uses OSE class 460 EMUs rolling stock.
+Its earlier iteration was the first suburban line, inaugurated on 30 July 2004, using Class 560 DMUs between Larissa Station (now Athens) and the Airport.
+With the completion of the electrification of the sections of the line to Athens in 2017 and Piraeus in 2018, the service was reinstated, using Class 460 EMUs rolling stock.

 History

-The initial planning phase of the service provided for the use of express trains (Airport Express) from Piraeus to the Airport with intermediate stations only in Athens, Agioi Anargyroi, Neratziotissa, Kifissias and Dukisis Placentias, and with a journey time of half an hour.
-In the end, however, the need to connect the capital's international airport with the city's most central station, Syntagma, imposed the joint travel of Suburban and Metro from Doukissis Plakentias to the Airport.
+The initial planning phase of the service provided for the use of express trains (Airport Express) from Piraeus to the Airport with intermediate stations only in Athens, Agioi Anargyroi, Neratziotissa, Kifissias and Doukissis Plakentias, and with a journey time of half an hour.
+In the end, however, the need to connect the capital's international airport with the city's central metro hub, Syntagma, imposed the joint travel of Suburban and Metro from Doukissis Plakentias to the Airport.